Associate Dean, Faculty and Students; Professor

-Sean Metzger is the Associate Dean for Faculty and Students.
-He is a scholar who works at the intersections of several fields: visual culture (art, fashion, film, theater) as well as Asian American, Caribbean, Chinese, film, performance and sexuality studies.
+Sean Metzger is a scholar who works at the intersections of several fields: visual culture (art, fashion, film, theater) as well as Asian American, Caribbean, Chinese, film, performance and sexuality studies.
 He has written two books.
 Chinese Looks: Fashion, Performance, Race (Indiana University Press, 2014) demonstrates how aesthetics, gender, politics, economics and race are interwoven through particular forms of dress in what Metzger calls the Sino/American interface from the late 19th through early 21st centuries.
 The Chinese Atlantic: Seascapes and the Theatricality of Globalization (Indiana University Press, 2020) complicates discourses of globalization through an examination of aesthetic objects and practices situated in cities from Shanghai to Cape Town.
 He has published more than 50 articles and reviews in various print and online venues.
 His current book project elaborates his research on Asian American theater.

 Metzger has worked extensively to increase collaboration among thinkers and artists from different disciplines.
 He has co-edited numerous interdisciplinary collections of essays in this vein: Embodying Asian/American Sexualities with Gina Masequesmay (Lexington, 2009); Futures of Chinese Cinema: Technologies and Temporalities in Chinese Screen Cultures with Olivia Khoo (Intellect, 2009); Race, Space, Place: The Making and Unmaking of Freedoms in the Atlantic World with Michaeline Crichlow (Cultural Dynamics, 2009); Islands, Images, Imaginaries with Francisco J. Hernández Adrián and Michaeline Crichlow (Third Text, 2014); Expressions of Asian Caribbeanness with Andil Gosine and Patricia Mohamed (Asian Diasporic Visual Cultures and the Americas, 2019); and Transient Performance with Kimberly Chantal Welch (Cultural Dynamics, 2020).
 He is co-editor with Roberta Mock of The Methuen Drama Handbook to Theatre and Gender (forthcoming).
 With John Clum, he edited an anthology of plays called Awkward Stages: Plays about Growing Up Gay (Cambria, 2015).
 He has been an associate editor of Cultural Dynamics for several years and assumed co-editorship of Theatre Journal in 2019 for which he curated a special issue entitled Minor Asias (2020) and for which he is currently curating an issue on AI.